eylandoo/openvpn_webpanel_manager/README.md

 * **Independent Management**: Sub-admins manage their own users within the limits you've set.

 ### Multi-Node Support
-* **Centralized Control**: Manage and sync users across multiple servers (nodes) for OpenVPN, Cisco, and L2TP from a single main panel.
+* **Centralized Control**: Manage and sync users across multiple servers (nodes) for OpenVPN, Cisco, L2TP, and WireGuard from a single main panel.
 * **Node Health Monitoring**: View the live status of all connected nodes.
-* **Protocol Provisioning**: New nodes are intelligently configured to support all three enabled protocols automatically during setup.
+* **Protocol Provisioning**: New nodes are intelligently configured to support all enabled protocols automatically during setup.
-* **Tunnel Visibility**: Granular control to show/hide specific protocol configurations (OpenVPN, Cisco, L2TP) for users connected to a particular tunnel.
+* **Tunnel Visibility**: Granular control to show/hide specific protocol configurations (OpenVPN, Cisco, L2TP, WireGuard) for users connected to a particular tunnel.

 ### Server & Panel Administration
 * **Scheduler Upgrade**: Switched from `GeventExecutor` to **`ThreadPoolExecutor`** for background jobs, significantly improving the stability and responsiveness of the panel under load.
 * **Enhanced SSL Management**: Includes a re-written SSL engine with advanced support for SNI (Server Name Indication) and automated "Double-Tap Restart" to ensure smooth certificate renewal and application.
-* **Backup & Restore**: Create full backups, now including configurations and user data for all three protocols (OpenVPN, Cisco, L2TP).
+* **Backup & Restore**: Create full backups, now including configurations and user data for all supported protocols (OpenVPN, Cisco, L2TP, WireGuard).
-* **Advanced Configuration**: Directly edit configuration files for the main server and each node, including `server.conf`, `ocserv.conf`, and IPsec settings.
+* **Advanced Configuration**: Directly edit configuration files for the main server and each node, including `server.conf`, `ocserv.conf`, IPsec settings, and WireGuard configuration as applicable.
 * **Customization**: Change the panel port, set a custom admin URL path, and switch between dark and light themes.

 ### API